 Magnet schools offer specialized curricular themes that allow students to discover the scientist within them; learn through their passion for the arts; explore or begin a career in health science; and expand their horizons through an internationally recognized global education.
 Magnet schools also provide opportunities to integrate our learning environments.

-Magnet schools are open to students living in any of the eight member districts of the Northwest Suburban Integration School District.
+Magnet schools are open to students living in any of the seven member districts of the Northwest Suburban Integration School District.
 Transportation is available to eligible students, in accordance with district guidelines.

 Visual and Performing Arts

 Our award-winning arts magnet, Birch Grove Elementary School for the Arts, provides a strong academic core with opportunities for students to create at many levels.
 Teaching through the arts helps students experience concepts rather than merely discussing or reading about them.
 The study of the arts has been linked to students’ increased critical and creative thinking skills, self-esteem, willingness to take risks and ability to work with others.

 Science, Technology, Engineering and Mathematics (STEM)

 Weaver Lake Elementary: A Science, Math & Technology School, named one of the nation's Top Three Elementary STEM Schools in 2015, provides an environment where students, teachers and families find the scientists in themselves through simulation, exploration, and discovery.
 Weaver Lake students use advanced technologies to make observations, draw conclusions, and report results.
 Weaver Lake staff works with the Science Museum of Minnesota to offer quality instruction.
 According to a federal magnet school evaluator, “[Weaver Lake] students are being exposed to exceptional projects that are challenging and enlightening.
 They are getting great preparation in both math and science.”